-Mrs Kirkwood has already sent out initial personalised examination timetables to students and parents by email.
+Mrs Kirkwood will send out initial personalised examination timetables to students and parents by email.
 Some details are subject to change if there are 'clashes', but the majority will be as it states.
-Immediately after the Easter break, confirmed timetable will be sent out again.
+Immediately after the Easter break, confirmed timetables will be sent out again.